SciML/JumpProcesses.jl/docs/src/tutorials/point_process_simulation.md

 dprob = DiscreteProblem(u0, tspan)
 ```

-We also need to modify [`JumpProblem`](@ref).
+We also need to modify [`JumpProblem`](@ref) to use a simulation algorithm (i.e.
+aggregator) that supports bounded `VariableRateJump`s.
 In this case, we use the
-`Coevolve` method, which is another type of thinning algorithm for
+`Coevolve` method, which is another type of thinning algorithm for multivariate
-multivariate process and which is an improvement of Ogata thinning method.
-This
+process and which is an improvement of the Ogata thinning method.
+This method
-method also requires a dependency graph that tells how each TPP modify
+also requires a dependency graph that indicates for a given TPP which other TPPs
+have rates that depend on states/variables altered in its affect function.
+Note
+JumpProcesses' convention is that a given TPP should also always be a dependency
-each other's rates.
-Internally, JumpProcesses preserves the relative
-ordering of point processes of each
+of itself.
+Internally, JumpProcesses preserves the relative ordering of point
-distinct type, but always reorders all `ConstantRateJump`s to appear
+processes of each distinct type, but always reorders all `ConstantRateJump`s to
-before any `VariableRateJump`s.
+appear before any `VariableRateJump`s.
 Irrespective of how `JumpProblem` is
 initialized, internally the processes will be ordered as the vector
+`[poisson_process, seasonal_process]` so that these will have the internal
-`[poisson_process, seasonal_process]`.
-Note, this vector of the processes
+indexes of `1` and `2` respectively.
+Note, this vector of the processes is
-is distinct from our state variable vector, `u`.
-Therefore, we obtain the
+distinct from our state variable vector, `u`.
+When `poisson_process` fires
+`u[1]` is altered, and as the rate for `seasonal_process` depends on it we have
+that the dependencies of `poisson_process` are `[1,2]`.
+In contrast, the rate of
+`poisson_process` is independent of `u[2]` which `seasonal_process` modifies,
+and hence the dependencies of `seasonal_process` are only `[2]`.

-following dependency graph:
+Therefore, we obtain the following dependency graph:

 ```@example tpp-tutorial
-dep_graph = [[1], [1, 2]]
+dep_graph = [[1,2], [2]]
 ```

 We can then construct the corresponding problem `JumpProblem`, passing our